 A more natural appearance.
-Composite fillings can be placed in the front or back teeth, and since composite fillings blend seamlessly into your natural tooth color they are practically invisible.
+Composite fillings in Edmond to can be placed in the front or back teeth, and since composite fillings blend seamlessly into your natural tooth color, they are practically invisible.

 Made from inert materials.
-Unlike metal fillings that are made from a amalgamation of materials, composite fillings are made from porcelain, making them a great choice for patients with metal allergies.
+Unlike metal fillings, which are made from an amalgamation of materials, composite fillings are made from porcelain, making them a great choice for patients with metal allergies.

 Dental crowns offer our Edmond dentists a variety of treatment options for patients who suffer from a range of oral health problems.
 A crown can help strengthen a tooth that contains a large filling when too little of the tooth’s natural structure remains to properly hold the filling.
 Crowns can also be used to attach bridges, protect a weak tooth from breaking or restore one that’s already broken.
 A crown is a good way to cover teeth that are discolored or badly shaped.
 It’s also used to cover a dental implant.

 If you have lost one or more teeth, you probably have noticed a significant difference in not only the appearance of your smile but in how you manage to eat, drink and talk as well.
 Fortunately for patients suffering from permanent tooth loss, dental bridges can help restore the form and function of your smile.
 Dental bridges literally “bridge” the gap between one or more missing teeth with a set of artificial teeth.
 Bridges can be made from a variety of materials – including gold, alloys, and porcelain – which offers the convenience of flexibility and comfort that can match a patient’s individual needs.
 A consultation with one of our Edmond dentists will help to identify which type of dental bridge best meets your individual needs.